diagrid-labs/dapr-zero-trust/README.md

 This, not only start the `pizza-store` service, but it also uses the [Testcontainers + Dapr Spring Boot](https://central.sonatype.com/artifact/io.diagrid.dapr/dapr-spring-boot-starter) integration to configure and wire up a Dapr configuration for local development.
 In other words, you can now use Dapr outside of Kubernetes, for writing your service tests without the need to know how Dapr is configured.

 Once the service is up, you can place orders and simulate other events coming from the Kitchen and Delivery services by sending HTTP requests to the `/events` endpoint.

 Using [`httpie`](https://httpie.io/) this look like this:

 ```bash
 http :8080/events Content-Type:application/cloudevents+json < pizza-store/event-in-prep.json
 ```

-In the Application you should see the event recieved that the order moving forward.
+In the Application you should see the event received that the order moving forward.

 ## More information